-- COURSE PLATFORMS: All course documents are maintained on the course D2L and Mastering Physics sites.
+- Course Platforms: All course documents are maintained on the course D2L and Mastering Physics sites.
 I use the D2L announcement tool to make class-wide announcements.
 You are responsible for regularly checking these course platforms.
 I may not announce in class changes to course content on these platforms.
 As with all technology, these platforms can have glitches and service outages.
 For this reason, check these platforms frequently and do not leave assignments to the last minute. - EMAIL: I use email for individual correspondence and for time-sensitive class-wide communications.
 Except in the event of a technical failure or an emergency, I will only use WCUPA email accounts (mine and yours) to correspond. - COMMUNICATION: All electronic communication should be written with appropriate language and etiquette.
-Please consult the guide here. - DISCUSSING GRADES: I am happy to discuss your progress in the course in person during office hours or by appointment.
-Due to limitations set by federal law (FERPA), I will not discuss grades over email unless I deem it absolutely necessary.
+Please consult the guide here. - RECORDING: This course uses technology for virtual meetings.
+The use is such technology is governed by federal privacy laws, including FERPA.
+Students do not have permission to record virtual meetings or any other audio or visual correspondence related to this course or the instructor.
+See Accommodation above and Intellectual property below.